A Disease-Based Approach to Infertility Utilizing the

 Physical Examination.
 While this sounds simple, it is often omitted.
 Here we are looking for any evidence of disease processes that may be interfering with normal fertility.
 We will perform a complete physical examination that may include a pap smear and/or cultures of your cervix.
 Any abnormalities detected during the examination will be pursued with further evaluation as indicated.

 Pelvic Ultrasound.
 A complete pelvic ultrasound is performed to evaluate the uterus, the endometrial lining of the uterus, and the ovaries.
 In addition to this baseline exam, we often perform what is known as an ultrasound series to track the development of a follicle within the ovary in order to determine if and when ovulation is occurring.
-Click here for the Follicle Series Explanation

 Diagnostic Laparoscopy/Hysteroscopy.
-Depending on the information obtained form the evaluations described above, we may recommend these surgical procedures, which are performed in the hospital as an outpatient.
+Depending on the information obtained from the evaluations described above, we may recommend these surgical procedures, which are performed in the hospital as an outpatient.
 Diagnostic laparoscopy involves a small incision near the umbilicus (belly button) through which a camera is inserted.
 This allows us to evaluate the pelvis, ovaries, and fallopian tubes for any causes of infertility including blockage of the fallopian tubes, pelvic adhesions (scar tissue) and endometriosis.
 A diagnostic hysteroscopy involves the passing of a small camera through the opening in the cervix and into the uterine cavity.
 This allows us to evaluate the uterine cavity for structural abnormalities such as polyps, fibroids, and/or chronic inflammation known as endometriosis.
-In some cases, at the same time we perform laparoscopy and hysteroscopy we also perform a selective hysterosalpingogram (sHSG).
+In some cases, at the same time we perform laparoscopy and hysteroscopy, we also perform a selective hysterosalpingogram (sHSG).
 This is markedly different from the standard x-ray test known as an HSG ordered by most gynecologists.
 During this test, we evaluate each fallopian tube separately, measuring not only if the tube is open, but the pressure within each tube.
-In many cases, when discovering that a fallopian tube is blocked or partially blocked we can cause the tube or tubes to open.
+In many cases, when discovering that a fallopian tube is blocked or partially blocked, we can cause the tube or tubes to open.

 Once the evaluation is completed, then a comprehensive plan can be developed for the treatment of the underlying cause or causes of infertility.
 Treatment is primarily aimed at treating the underlying diseases and restoring the woman to the natural, fertile state.
 This could, at times, require further surgery and/or medications to normalize hormonal function.
 The key to the outstanding success of the Creighton Model FertilityCare™ System and NaProTECHNOLOGY® is the identification of all the problems and the implementation of an organized, comprehensive, problem-specific treatment program that is individualized for each couple’s unique circumstances.

 It is important to point out, given the complexities of health insurance coverage today, that our comprehensive, disease-based approach has financial implications.
-That is, since we are working to restore normal function and treat underlying disease states most procedures, office visits, and laboratory tests are covered by insurance plans.
+That is, since we are working to restore normal function and treat underlying disease states, most procedures, office visits, and laboratory tests are covered by insurance plans.

 Our disease-based approach to fertility management utilizing the Creighton Model FertilityCare™ System and NaProTECHNOLOGY® has helped couples all over the world achieve pregnancy thanks to the groundbreaking work by the founder of the method, Dr. Thomas Hilgers and the Pope Paul, VI Institute for the Study of Human Reproduction.
-At the very least, we are able to give couples definitive answers about their fertility; answers to questions that have often been troubling them for years.
+At the very least, we can give couples definitive answers about their fertility; answers to questions that have often been troubling them for years.
 Our approach is ethical, logical, and effective—in many cases more effective than in vitro fertilization (IVF) and intrauterine insemination (IUI).
 Our approach is life affirming and completely consistent with and supportive of the teachings of the Catholic Church.